roura356a/csk/intl.en-US/CLI reference (new version)/Node pools/Modify the configurations of a node pool.md

 You can run the following command to modify the configurations of a node pool: `arc-cs nodepools update <cluster_id> <nodepool_id> --auto-scaling '{xxx}'`.

-For more information about this command, see [Update node pool information](/intl.en-US/API Reference/Node pools/Update node pool information.md).
+For more information about this command, see [t1956078.md\#](/intl.en-US/API Reference/Node pools/Update node pool information.md).

 ## Example by using Alibaba Cloud CLI